leonardjke/omnipay-yoomoney/README.md

 ## Install

-Instal the gateway using require.
+Install the gateway using require.
 Require the `league/omnipay` base package and this gateway.

 ``` bash
 $ composer require league/omnipay leonardjke/omnipay-yoomoney